nikolai3d/time-server/README.md

 Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
 As you enter your name, watch the Users list (on the left) update.
 Once you press Enter or Send, the message is shared with all connected clients.

-## Project on top of default chat client.
+## Project description

-1) This is a testbed project for the synchronizer https://github.com/calvinfo/socket-ntp
+### Browser-server NTP synchronization

-2) Synchronizer client side is bower_components/socket-ntp/ntp.js
+1) Synchronizer client side is implemented from scratch, referenced by the `socket-ntp/ntp.js`.
+All the implementation is now encapsulated in `client/app/services/socket-ntp-sync.js`

-Client pseudocode (see index.html, powered by socket.io)
- - Initialize synchronizer on launch then check every 3 seconds, output into tx-out div at HTML page.
- - timerTick checks the current offset value.
-At first the value will be NaN since no communications ran yet.

-3)Synchronizer server side is node-modules/socket-ntp, installed via "npm install socket-ntp"
+2) Synchronizer server side is node-modules/socket-ntp, installed via "npm install socket-ntp" (https://github.com/calvinfo/socket-ntp ), see the package.json dependencies.
+All the implementation is in `server.js`

-Server pseudocode is (see server.js)

- - set up a callback: on an incoming socket, do ntp.sync(socket);

-#NOTES

-1) Both Client and Server need Socket.io library.
-The package.json and bower.json should have all the necessary dependencies in.
+3) Both Client and Server need Socket.io (http://socket.io/) library installed.

+### Server-NTP.ORG synchronization

+Server-NTP.ORG synchronization is implemented in `timeServer.js`, powered by `ntp-client` NodeJS module: https://github.com/moonpyk/node-ntp-client

 #References